InfinityIntegral/InfinityIntegral/README.md

 # My Profile

 Hi, I am Tianle, a student from Singapore.
 On my GitHub is my projects typically using SGEXTN (my own extension layer over Qt Quick) and written in C++.
-Currently, I am working on SGEXTN v6.0.0
+Currently, I am working on ocuentation v1.0.0, a internal tool that generates code documentation and related materials without having to manually write Markdown or HTML.

 ## languages and tools

 💖 SGEXTN<br>
 💚 Qt framework<br>
 💚 Qt Quick<br>
-💚 QSB with GLSL<br>
+💚 GLSL (compiled with QSB)<br>
 💙 C++
+💙 CMake

 ## 05524F.sg